 Savings are not the only customer motivation.
 Aggregated solar programs can be designed to meet specific goals, as is the case with many CCAs in California, which seek to beat renewable portfolio standards in the state, according to a GTM Research report, “The Total Addressable Market for California Community Choice Aggregators.”
-In the report, Colin Smith, noted that 45 percent of the state’s PV demand could come from CCAs in the future.
+In the report it is noted that 45 percent of the state’s PV demand could come from CCAs in the future.
 Corporate offtakers have been an important constituent in pushing forward an agenda for greater renewable uptake.

 Since the report was released in 2017, the number of CCAs has risen even further and California investor-owned utilities have suggested that CCAs could power as much as 80 percent of the state's grid load.